J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |  Property | Description |
 |-----------|-------------|
-|Database.Servers | Gets a list of all available instances of SQL Server within the local network.
+|Useful.Utilities.Database.Servers |Gets a list of all available instances of SQL Server within the local network.

 Returns: string array of server names |

-#### Database.Databases(System.String,System.String,System.String)
+#### Useful.Utilities.Database.Databases(System.String,System.String,System.String)

 Gets a list of databases on a given server.
 To use NT Auth leave user/pass blank

 |    server |Server to connect to |
 |  username |SQL Auth user.
 To use NT Auth leave blank |